edumarin/edumarin.github.io/_pages/about.md

 # Recent News

 * Jan, 2023.
-Invited to serve on the PC of ESORICS and TMA!
+Invited to serve on the PC of ESORICS and TMA
 * Dec, 2022.
 Our paper "HAT: Secure and Practical Key Establishment for Implantable Medical Devices" has been accepted at CODASPY 2023.
 * Sep, 2022.
 Our magazine paper "Serverless Computing: A Security Perspective" has been accepted at the Journal of Cloud Computing
 * Sep, 2022.
 Our paper "Heimdallr: Fingerprinting SD-WAN Control-Plane Architecture via Encrypted Control Traffic" has been accepted at ACSAC 2022